jellyfin/jellyfin.org/docs/general/clients/index.md

 ### Jellyfin MPV Shim

 Provides background cast client using MPV.
-The client has support for direct play of advanced codecs such as 10 bit HEVC with subtitles, many customizable options, and whole-season subtitle preference support.
+The client has support for direct play of advanced codecs such as 10-bit HEVC with subtitles, many customizable options, and whole-season subtitle preference support.

 **Status:** ⭐ Active